- February 9, 2021

 - Goals motivate and help to keep you focused

-- It can help you decide how you want your career to look like
+- It can help you decide how you want your career to look like (check our post about career goals examples)

 - You have a higher chance for success by realistic assessment of risks, challenges, and opportunities